-Using two shakes daily to replace high-calorie meals is a fairly standard meal replacement shake diet.
-Ideally, the shakes should be high protein, low carb, low fat, contain fiber and essential fatty acids.
+Using two shakes daily to replace high-calorie meals is a reasonably standard meal replacement shake diet.
+Ideally, the shakes should be high protein, low carb, low fat, contain fiber, and essential fatty acids.
 But, this could change based on your personal fitness goals.

 “Alongside my pre and post workout shakes I usually keep a couple protein bars handy too just in case I get caught out and can’t get a meal in when I would like to,” fitness professional Justin St. Paul told Gymshark.com.

-Bottom Line – MRPs, bars and RTD products are well-known meal replacements.
+Bottom Line: Meal replacement shakes, bars, and RTD (ready to drink) products are well-known meal replacements.
 But, there are other meal replacement products to consider.